oven-sh/bun/docs/bundler/migration.md

 - `plugins`
 - `plugins`
-- Bun's plugin API is esbuild-compatible
+- Bun's plugin API is a subset of esbuild's.
+Some esbuild plugins will work out of the box with Bun.

 ---